Launching load balancer using OpenStack Horizon

 • Select the load balancer protocol.

-• Verify the port number (it may set automatically but depending on protocol you may need to set it manually).
+• Verify the port number (it might set automatically but depending on protocol you might need to set it manually).
 Without it, creation will fail.

 • The third step is to create the pool.
 More information here.